Skip to main content

 • Open the restored printer.cfg file.

-• Locate the original [mcu] configuration section and update it with the IDs obtained in previous steps:
+• Find the original [mcu] configuration section and update it based on the ID obtained in the previous steps:

 USB Connection Configuration: